debel27/node-sse-specification/README.md

 > `http.IncomingMessage` and `http.ServerResponse` respectively correspond to request and response objects from the Node `http` API.

-### Class: `SSEService.SSEID`

-Object representing an open SSE connection on the server

 ### `SSEService.register(req, res)`

   - `req {http.IncomingMessage}` - The incoming HTTP request